sambarza/cheshire-cat-ai-core/V2_DEV_NOTES.md

 # Version 2 dev notes

-- Most core functionality has been moved to plugins so it can be easily extended, deactivated or totally replaced.
-See `cat/mad_hatter/core_plugins` to find them.
+- Most core functionality has been moved to plugins so it can be easily extended or deactivated.
+Find them in `cat/core_plugins`.
 - All websocket methods (`send_ws_message`, `send_chat_message`, `send_notification`, `send_error`) must be awaited as they are now async:

     ```python